CRAWFORD COUNTY LIBRARY DISTRICT

 COMPUTER AND INTERNET ACCESS POLICY

 As part of the Crawford County Library District’s mission to expand community enrichment through education, information, inspiration, and recreation, our libraries provide access for all library users to our public computers.
 In general, these computers are equipped with word processing software, document viewers, and the Internet.
 The Crawford County Library District (CCLD) also makes available free wireless access at all locations.
 This policy applies to all use of Crawford County Library District’s wired or wireless Internet service, whether the equipment is privately owned or library owned.
 As an information resource, the Internet is not within the scope of the CCLD’s materials selection policy.
 Therefore, CCLD is unable to assume responsibility for the quality of information accessed through the Internet.
-Parents and/orguardians are responsible for the information selected and/or accessed by their minor children.
+Parents and/or legal guardians are responsible for the information selected and/or accessed by their minor children.
 The Crawford County Library District and its library branches, staff, and trustees are not responsible for the information selected or accessed by minor children.
 Providing access to information available on the Internet does not constitute endorsement of the content by the CCLD.
 Crawford County Library District expressly disclaims any liability or responsibility arising from access to or use of information obtained through the Internet.
 CCLD assumes no responsibility for damage to any personal device or equipment that may result from downloading files from the Internet.
 Likewise, the library assumes no responsibility for damage arising from connections to our workstations or network.
 In compliance with the Children’s Internet Protection Act, Missouri Revised Statute 182.827, and the Commission on Child Online Protection, the Crawford County Library District does filter access to pornographic and sexually explicit websites on all CCLD computers, as well as websites that may introduce viruses into our network.
 Wireless connections accessed by personal devices are also filtered as above.
 Filtering software is not guaranteed to protect a child from access to information that a parent or guardian may find inappropriate.
-Adults may request filters to be turned off for a specific category on a specific computer for a specific amount of time.
-Such requests will be referred to the Branch Manager or Library Director as appropriate.
-For more information on children and the Internet, parents are encouraged to visit www.ConnectSafely.org, and to read Child Safety on the Information Highway – www.safekids.com/child_safety.htm, and Teen Safety on the Internet – www.safeteens.com.
 CCLD protects patron privacy in any way possible, but cannot guarantee confidentiality on the Internet.
 We encourage our patrons to use best practices regarding privacy and to remember that CCLD computers are accessed by multiple patrons every day.
 Patrons handling financial transactions or other activities that require confidentiality do so at their own risk.
 The Internet is not a private environment and security of electronic communication cannot be guaranteed.
 CCLD is not responsible for the privacy practices or security of any web sites accessed by its patrons.

 - The freedom to access information is a fundamental right, but use of library equipment is a privilege.
 Users will respect the rights of other computer users, library patrons, and staff in keeping with the library’s behavior code and policies.
 Specific computer access rules are listed below:

-- A library card or guest pass is required for access to the computers.
-All users must sign in at the circulation desk prior to signing onto the computer.
+- All users must sign in at the circulation desk prior to signing onto the computer.

 - Patrons who have outstanding fines of $5.00 or more will be required to pay those fines prior to using computers.